 A Parent’s Guide to Medical Marijuana for Children

-Posted by Marijuana Doctors on 09/21/2018 in Medical Marijuana Children Resources
+Posted by Marijuana Doctors on 09/21/2018 in Marijuana for Children

 Cannabis as medicine is not a new idea — for thousands of years, people have used marijuana to treat a variety of health issues.
 The benefits aren’t limited to adults — cannabis gives relief to children around the world who suffer from painful, long-term illnesses such as epilepsy, multiple sclerosis and even cancer.

 And medical marijuana use is on the rise — many states have legalized medical cannabis, and an increasing number of physicians are getting certification to recommend medical marijuana to their patients.
 Several states currently allow licensed doctors to prescribe cannabis to children who deal with chronic disorders and aren’t helped by other types of medication.

 But both the benefits and the risks associated with pediatric cannabis are often misunderstood.
 Below, we cover all you need to know about marijuana for children, including the specific pediatric conditions that can be helped by medical marijuana and how it compares against other commonly prescribed medications.
 We’ll go through the risks and ways to administer cannabis, and how to register your child for a medical marijuana card.

 Medical marijuana has a wide range of applications in pediatric care.
 While it’s most commonly used to treat epilepsy and seizures, cannabis has also been shown to help in autism, neuroblastoma and other cancers and pain management.

 Supported by both anecdotal and research-based evidence, medical marijuana has miraculously treated epilepsy and other seizure disorders.